pawl/nightmare_forms/README.md

 * Disabled checkboxes
 * Detect changes

-All examples must at least have server-side validation and validation errors must appear next to the appropriate fields.
+The example also has server-side validation and validation errors will appear next to the appropriate fields.

 Nice to have:
 * IE11 compatibility without a complicated build pipeline. (so it's easy to implement in legacy apps)